toltec-astro/dasha/README.rst

 Contributing
 ------------

 We love contributions!
-Dashpages is open source, built on open source, and we'd love to have you hang out in our community.
+DashA is open source, built on open source, and we'd love to have you hang out in our community.

 **Imposter syndrome disclaimer**: We want your help.
 No, really.